futurethang/YouTube_Guitar_Trainer/README.md

 #### SEEK HELP:
+*Front-end tools to help with layout and drop-down animations ! maybe an expanding bootstrap box that blends in and says "new search" and put a form in it instead of a list.
+This can work for the Tools and Saved lists below as well
-*Front-end tools to help with layout and drop-down animations *What's wrong with the way I am approaching my desired menu action?
+*What's wrong with the way I am approaching my desired menu action?
 *Why does the embed window auto-load the previous video?